-T-shirts are one of the most popular outerwear items.
-Take a plain t-shirt and make it something special by machine embroidering a design on it.
+Embroidered t-shirts are popular in the stores.
+Take a plain t-shirt and make it something special by machine embroidering a special design on it.
 Kids love to have special t-shirts with their favorite characters, trains, cars embroidered on them.

 Today, with modern sewing and embroidery machines, you can personalize, monogram and add designs to t-shirts in the comfort of your own home.

-Watch this video to learn how to machine embroider a design on a t-shirt and get great results!
+Watch this video to learn how to get great results when machine embroidering a t-shirt!

 What embroidery machine do I use in the video?

 I have a Brother Innovis 4000D embroidery and sewing machine.
-This machine is no longer manufactured, but there are many options of machines you can choose from.
+This machine is no longer manufactured, but there are many machines you can choose from.
 My machine has a 7" x 12" maximum embroidery area.
-With this size hoop, I have been able to machine embroider most any pattern I find as they come in different sizes.
+With this size hoop, I have been able to machine embroider almost any pattern I find as they come in different sizes.

 How much does the machine cost?